WordPress/gutenberg/docs/contributors/repository-management.md

 ### Design Review

-If your pull request impacts the design, you can ask for a designer to review.
-Most pull requests that have an impact on design are reviewed.
-However, you can request a design review on something by adding the [Needs Design Feedback](https://github.com/WordPress/gutenberg/labels/Needs%20Design%20Feedback) label.
-As a guide, this could be:
+If your pull request impacts the design, you should ask for a design review.
+To request a design review add the [Needs Design Feedback](https://github.com/WordPress/gutenberg/labels/Needs%20Design%20Feedback) label to your PR.
+As a guide, changes that should be reviewed:

-- Something based on a previous design, to check is as that design.
+- A change based on a previous design, to confirm the design is still valid with the change.
 - Anything that changes something visually.
 - If you just want design feedback on an idea or exploration.